ainzzorl/langflipflop/README.md

 LangFlopFlop is available at https://langflipflop.com or as an [Android app on Google Play](https://play.google.com/store/apps/details?id=com.langflipflop).

+# Tech

+LangFlipFlop is built with React and [Ionic Framework](https://ionicframework.com/).

+The app is hosted on AWS and is fully serverless.
+Static content is in S3, fronted by CloudFront.
+The only component that interacts with the server after the app is loaded is feedback collection.
+The feedback is stored in DynamoDB, fronted by API Gateway.

 # Development

-LangFlipFlop is built in React with [Ionic Framework](https://ionicframework.com/).

-Run it locally:

 ```bash
 npm install